hindocharaj1997/systemzero-test/ARCHITECTURE.md

 - **Gold**: Pre-computed feature tables optimized for analytics and ML (DuckDB SQL)
 - **Graph**: Property graph for advanced relationship analysis (SurrealDB)

-This maps directly to the assessment requirements: Tasks 1-2 (Bronze/Silver) and Task 3 (Gold).
+This maps directly to the system's core requirements: Raw Ingestion, Standardization, and Advanced Analytics.

 ### Technology Choices